rubocop-lts/rubocop-ruby3_2/README.md

     $ gem install rubocop-ruby3_2

 ## 🔧 Basic Usage

+If you use any of the `*_rspec.yml` entrypoints below, add `rubocop-lts-rspec` to your Gemfile or gemspec alongside this gem.

 If you are using Rails, building a Rubygem, or not using RSpec, see ["Advanced Usage"](#advanced-usage).
 Otherwise, if you using this in plain Ruby _and_ RSpec, you can add to the top of your project's `.rubocop.yml` configuration file: